 Additionally, an advance invoice will contain information about the next billing date (so your customer knows when he will be charged next) and dates specifying when a term begins and ends (so the duration of the future terms of the subscription paid for are crystal clear).

 Unlike regular invoices, you cannot create more than one Advance Invoice for a subscription at a time.
 You can create a new advance invoice for a particular subscription only when the current one expires.
 If you want to create a new advance invoice for a subscription that already has one, you will have to void/delete the current one.

 Advance Invoices can be created for existing subscriptions via the web interface i.e, the Subscription Details page.
 Once you navigate to this page, follow these steps to create an advance invoice for the subscription:

-To create an Advance Invoice for a subscription, navigate to the subscription's details page.
-Click on the Bill Future Renewals option on the right, listed under the Actions tab.
+To create an Advance Invoice for a subscription, navigate to the Subscription Details page, click Bill Future Renewals option, listed under the Actions tab.

 Specify the number of terms you would like to charge for - if you are running a monthly subscription service and would like to bill your customer for the next two terms, simply enter ‘2' into the Number of Renewals field.